jmatthiesen/release-note-builder/README.md

 ## Features

-- Fetches closed GitHub issues within a specified date range
+- Fetches closed GitHub issues within a specified date range or milestone
+- Interactive milestone selection if no filter is specified
 - Uses AI (Claude) to summarize changes in user-benefit focused language
 - Categorizes updates into Features and Bug Fixes sections
 - Outputs clean, professional Markdown with links to original issues